disorn-inc/go-rest-ecom-th/README.md

 # go-rest-ecom-test

 - This project for testing fiber v2 and sqlx
-- This project use for try new project structure
+- This project use for experimental new project structure